 Ginger & Garlic

-New mothers are advised to only consume ‘hot’ foods (no we don’t mean the temperature of the foods!) and avoid ‘cooling’ food items during their confinement period.
+In Indian confinement food practices, new mothers are advised to only consume ‘hot’ foods (no we don’t mean the temperature of the foods!) and avoid ‘cooling’ food items during their confinement period.
 Ginger is the most popular ingredient across all the cultures in Malaysia during a new mother’s confinement menu as it’s warm and healing effects help settle the tummy.
 It is added to most dishes as it is also a powerful anti-inflammatory ingredient that helps support the new mother’s body through its recovery by reducing any soreness and pain that may occur.

 Garlic is another important part in the confinement diet as it helps keep immunity levels in the new mother high during this vulnerable period after giving birth.